donmccurdy/glTF-Transform/docs/EXTENSIONS.md

   .setIntensity(2.0)
   .setColor([1.0, 0.0, 0.0]);

-// Attach the property to a material. node.setExtension('KHR_lights_punctual', light);
+// Attach the property to a Material. node.setExtension('KHR_lights_punctual', light);
 ```